About Senshoku, dyeing and weaving (染織)

 It was in the Edo period that unique textiles and dyed goods with rich individuality became popular in various areas, such as Oshima Tsumugi (Kagoshima Prefecture, Amami Oshima), which uses mud dyeing and a unique weaving method, and Saga Nishiki (Saga Prefecture), which uses Japanese paper coated with gold and silver leaf and lacquer.

-Modern Senshoku crafts are the culmination of an aesthetic sense of tradition and fashion, born out of the aristocratic culture of the Heian period, the warrior culture of the Azuchi-Momoyama period, and the machinist culture of the Edo period.
+Modern Senshoku crafts are the culmination of an aesthetic sense of tradition and fashion, born out of the aristocratic culture of the Heian period, the Azuchi-Momoyama period’s warrior culture, and the Edo period’s machinist culture.

-(#)Sarasa is a cloth on which flowers and birds or geometric patterns are printed in various colors on cotton cloth or silk cloth.
+(#)Sarasa is a cloth on which flowers, birds, or geometric patterns are printed in various colors on cotton cloth or silk cloth.

 Somemono, dyeing (染物)